skaski/skaski.github.io/content/authors/admin/_index.md

 I am a Machine Learning Professor operating 50-50 in the UK and Finland.
-In Finland I lead the Finnish Center for Artificial Intelligence FCAI, and in the UK the Manchester Centre for AI Fundamentals.
+In Finland I lead the Finnish Center for Artificial Intelligence [FCAI](https://fcai.fi), and in the UK the Manchester Centre for AI Fundamentals [AI-FUN](https://ai-fun.manchester.ac.uk).
 Part of my research group is at Aalto University and part in the University of Manchester.